 - 1. Notify their supervisor of any accumulated bird or bat droppings that they discover. - 2.
 Follow the guidelines and procedures relating the exposure to accumulated bird or bat droppings. - 3.
-Wear proper PPE as instructed.
+Wear proper PPE and Respirator equipment as instructed.

 V. Safe Operating Procedures